xonq/tutorials/funannotate.md

 #### Pull the Funannotate Container

-Use [Singularity](https://gitlab.com/xonq/tutorials/-/blog/master/containers.md) (or Docker) to pull the prebuilt Funannotate container**
+Use [Singularity](https://gitlab.com/xonq/tutorials/-/blog/master/containers.md) (or Docker) to pull the prebuilt Funannotate container
 ```
 singularity pull docker://xonq/funannotate_mask:1.8.1
 ```

-Install databases
+Install databases and exit the container
 ```
 singularity run <CONTAINER.sif>
 funannotate setup -d <DATABASE/DIRECTORY>
+exit
 ```
-NOTE - only use the container to run Funannotate commands, press CTRL + D or type `exit` to exit

 Create a UTF-8 text file with the following information, fill it in, and save it in the folder with the container `.img` as `source.sh`.
 Everytime you wish to use the container, you must run `source <PATH/TO>/source.sh` to point Funannotate to the binaries.
 ```